 After a rocky start to his pro career, Ovince St. Preux looked to be coming on as a force in the light heavyweight division.
 Since a narrow defeat to Gegard Mousasi, “OSP” had rattled off five straight, finishing most with variety and style.
 Unfortunately for the rising prospect, he was not ready for the pace or imposing wrestling style of Ryan Bader.

 Things did not go according to plan against Anthony “Rumble” Johnson.
 The ferocious wrestler turned striker had laid waste to the division.
-The terrifying power puncher had met little resistance until he was befuddled by the great champion Daniel Cormier.
+The terrifying counter power puncher had met little resistance until he was befuddled by the champion Daniel Cormier.
 It appeared Rumble was still vulnerable to fatigue and susceptible to a strong top game on the ground, there was a clear avenue for Bader to exploit these weaknesses.

 Bader was wise to want to go to the ground early, but his shot selection was ill-advised.
 A diving single leg takedown left Bader fully extended underneath Johnson, who easily spun behind.
 Just like against Jones, Ryan pulled half-guard on a kimura attempt.
 This allowed Rumble to pass to full mount, where the full weight of his ground and pound rendered Bader unconscious.